EugeneWoo/evaluating_evals/README.md

-<h2>Evaluating Evals for Retrieval Relevance</h2>
+<h2>Evaluating Evals for RAG Retrieval Relevance</h2>

-I created this notebook to run a quick comparison **Atla Selene** against Gemini 2.0 Flash and GPT-4o (via the open-source Phoenix Arize), by creating a straightforward comparison of their performances in classifying the relevance or irrelevance of documents retrieved by RAG.
-To determine relevance to the corresponding query, I evaluated their predictions against a sample of ground-truth labels (n=30) from the Wiki_QA-Train benchmark dataset.
+I created this notebook to run a simple benchmark of [Atla Selene](https://docs.atla-ai.com/src/documentation/introduction) against Gemini 2.0 Flash and GPT-4o, by creating a straightforward comparison of their performances in classifying the relevance of a retrieved text against the question that was asked.
+To determine relevance, I evaluated their classifications against a sample of ground-truth labels (n=30) from the Wiki_QA-Train benchmark dataset.

 TL;DR it should come as no surprise that **Atla Selene** won this round on account of:
 - Accuracy.
 It was c.30% better than Gemini and GPT.